11 Mistakes When Launching a Multi-vendor Marketplace

 • Membership-based

-• Payment gateways fees.
-These are usually around 3% of the sale.
+• Payment gateway fees (which are usually around 3% of the sale)

-• How much work it takes to manage and maintain your marketplace
+• How much work it takes to manage and maintain your multi-vendor marketplace platform

 • Your ongoing support costs